 Uncovering white space innovation opportunities through social analytics

-Online Anthropology, a method of advanced social analytics, is an excellent tool for identifying blind spots, as well as finding white space opportunities for innovation.
+A method of advanced social analytics, online anthropology is an excellent tool for identifying blind spots, as well as finding white space opportunities for innovation.

-Brands that shift their positioning, messaging, and innovation strategies to meet the current and emerging consumer needs stand to gain a sustainable competitive advantage when we all reach the mythical “new normal” in 2021.
+Ultimately, brands that shift their positioning, messaging, and innovation strategies to meet current and emerging consumer needs stand to gain a competitive advantage as consumers continue to become accustomed to life post-2020.